I speak reasonable Spanish. But getting from reasonable to good is something that I'm finding really time consuming.

 You won't understand the answers, but that's fine.
 Comprehension is a whole different skill set.

 I'll give you that.
-We are talking about the spoken language, and people will often speak slowly for you
+We are talking about the spoken language, and people will often speak slowly for you, if you ask nicely.

 But once you've got beyond the basic words that need to be learned, the amount of vocabulary that you need to learn, to become GOOD not REASONABLE increases exponentially.